Learn About Shortness of Breath

 - What if I stop smoking?

-- How can I reduce indoor pollutants for grandkids and myself?
+- How can I reduce indoor air pollutants?

 - How can I exercise if I use oxygen?

-- Why do I get more short of breath when it is cold outside?
+- Why do I get more short of breath when it’s cold outside?

-- Do I have a lung cause of shortness of breath or is there any other cause?
+- Are my lungs the cause of shortness of breath, or are there other causes?

 Sai Praveen Haranath, MBBS, MPH, FCCP